Baku: Russo-Persian Wars and Iran's cession

 From the late 18th century, Imperial Russia switched to a more aggressive geopolitical stance towards its two neighbours and rivals to the south, namely Iran and the Ottoman Empire.
 In the spring of 1796, by Catherine the Great's order, General Valerian Zubov's troops started a large campaign against Qajar Persia.
 Zubov had sent 13,000 men to capture Baku, and it was overrun subsequently without any resistance.
 On 13 June 1796, a Russian flotilla entered Baku Bay, and a garrison of Russian troops was stationed inside the city.
 Later, however, Emperor Paul I of Russia ordered the cessation of the campaign and the withdrawal of Russian forces following Catherine's death.
 In March 1797 the tsarist troops left Baku, and the city became part of Qajar Iran again.

-In 1813, following the Russo-Persian War of 1804–1813, Qajar Iran had to sign the Treaty of Gulistan with Russia this provided for the cession of Baku and of most of Iran's territories in the North Caucasus and South Caucasus to Russia.
+In 1813, following the Russo-Persian War of 1804–1813, Qajar Iran had to sign the Treaty of Gulistan with Russia.
+This provided for the cession of Baku and of most of Iran's territories in the North Caucasus and South Caucasus to Russia.
 During the next and final bout of hostilities between the two, the Russo-Persian War of 1826–1828, the Iranians briefly recaptured Baku.
 However, the militarily superior Russians ended this war with a victory as well, and the resulting Treaty of Turkmenchay (1828) made Baku's inclusion in the Russian Empire definite.
 When Baku was occupied by the Russian troops during the war of 1804–13, nearly the entire population of some 8,000 people was ethnic Tat.
+In 1809, more than 95% of the population consisted of Azerbaijani Turks.
+By 1860, this proportion had slightly decreased to 94.4%.
+The city also included small minority communities.
 Baku within Russia was the administrative center of the Baku Uyezd, Baku Governorate, and the Baku Gradonachalstvo.

+After the capture of Baku, the Baku Khanate was abolished, and the city was governed under a military command system in the early years.
+In 1812, a city court was established where local customs and Russian law were applied together.
+With the transition to civilian administration in 1840, Baku became a district center attached to the Caspian Province.
+Following the devastating earthquake in Shamakhi in 1859, the city gained the status of a provincial capital and emerged as one of the major administrative and political centers of the Caucasus.

+The social structure consisted of privileged groups such as beys and Islamic religious figures, as well as merchants, craftsmen, and a wage-earning working class that developed in connection with port activities.
+The city was divided into two main areas: the Inner City (Icherisheher) within the walls and the Forstadt outside the walls.
+In the second half of the nineteenth century, steps toward modernization were taken in the fields of infrastructure, education, and healthcare.